How can I confirm whether the deed transferring the house to me was recorded properly? – North Carolina

 Exceptions & Pitfalls

-• Relying only on tax records is a common mistake.
+- Relying only on tax records is a common mistake.
 The tax office may list the person who pays the taxes, or may show “heirs of” language, even when the chain of title says something different.
-The Register of Deeds’ records control the legal title.
+The Register of Deeds’ records are the primary public record for legal title.

 Conclusion